Install Suggested Apps

 Pulling Down, Installing and Running Bolt Locally

-folder on your machine if you don't already have one created.cd ~/ mkdir sites cd sites
+- In iTerm, create a - sitesfolder on your machine if you don't already have one created.- cd ~/ mkdir sites cd sites

-Now, clone down the Bolt repo locally (which will be located in your
+- Now, clone down the Bolt repo locally (which will be located in your - ~/sites/boltfolder):- git clone https://github.com/bolt-design-system/bolt.git

-Once the code has finished being cloned, in iTerm, change your working directory to be at the root of the Bolt codebase
+- Once the code has finished being cloned, in iTerm, change your working directory to be at the root of the Bolt codebase - cd bolt

-folder to get the code to compile, watch for changes, start up a local dev server, etc.cd apps/pattern-lab npm start
+- Finally, assuming you didn't get any errors during Step 4, you should be able to - cdinto the- apps/pattern-labfolder to get the code to compile, watch for changes, start up a local dev server, etc.- cd apps/pattern-lab npm start